crh3675/wayfinder-mini/README.md

         ]
     }
 ```
+Note that starting_position is based on cartesian coordinates.

 Each 0 (zero) represents a wall that cannot be passed whereas any other character (non-whitespace) represents a part of the board that the player can move into.